Data Centers in Central Jersey

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New Jersey offers tax incentives that can reduce the financial burden of large-scale deployments.
-The state provides tax credits tied directly to significant capital investments and the creation of new full-time jobs, helping to lower the total cost of ownership.
+Tax Advantage For Data Centers: New Jersey offers a tax credit program tied to capital investment and the creation of new full-time jobs, which can reduce the total cost of ownership.
+This incentive helps attract technology-focused projects by offsetting initial build-out and operational expenses.

 Natural Disaster Risk

-Central Jersey has a High natural disaster risk profile, with a FEMA National Risk Index score of 75.31 as of September 2025.
-While the overall risk is elevated compared to the national average, it is driven by specific, well-understood hazards common to the Mid-Atlantic region.
+Central Jersey has a high natural disaster risk profile, with a FEMA National Risk Index score of 75.31, as of September 2025.
+While the overall score is elevated, the primary threats are well-understood and can be mitigated with modern data center engineering and operational planning.